• Blog

 What is a flipped classroom?

-The “flipped classroom” refers to an instructional methodology in which learners are introduced to new material outside of the classroom and then devote in-class time to activity-based or participatory learning.
-(Note that flipped classrooms are sometimes called “inverted classrooms.”)
+The flipped classroom refers to an instructional methodology in which learners are introduced to new material outside the classroom and then spend in-class time in activity-based or participatory learning.

-The flipped approach is not about adding more instructional time or requiring more at-home study from students; it’s instead about reallocating the existing time in a way that’s more effective for everyone involved.
+The flipped learning approach is not about adding more instructional time or requiring more at-home study from students.
+Instead it’s about reallocating the existing time in a way that’s more effective for everyone involved.

 The traditional classroom model